7robertodantas/addressbook/README.md

 The [PATCH Method for HTTP][patch-method-rfc] rfc doesn't describe exactly the payload data that should be sent to apply partial changes, it describes only that the payload should be a description of changes.
 So, I had to decide between using [JSON Patch][json-patch-rfc] notation and [JSON Merge Patch][json-merge-patch-rfc], for the sake of simplicity, I decided to use the second one, which in simple words, allows you to use the same resource schema by just omitting the properties that won't change and declaring only the properties that is intended to modify.

 #### Error Handling
-I felt the necessity to standardize my error messages and error handling, so, I found a good library [Boom HTTP-friendly error objects][boom-url] which helps a lot to maintain the same pattern all over the thrown errors.
+I felt the necessity to standardize the error messages and error handling, so, I found a good library [Boom HTTP-friendly error objects][boom-url] which helps a lot to maintain the same pattern all over the thrown errors.
 Alongside with that, I decided to create a "global uncaught error handler" which is the errorHandler middleware.

 #### Authentication
 For this case, I had to use some stateless strategy, so I've opted to use [jwt][jwt-rfc-url], and I find unnecessary to use some 3rd party library to authenticate the users, for that I've made myself a middleware that verifies the authorization token header.